aimms/how-to/Articles/302/302-get-google-maps-coordinates.rst

 =====================================================

 .. meta::
-   :description: Using Google Maps API to return geographic coordinates to an AIMMS project.
+   :description: Shows how to use the Google Maps Geocoding API with the AIMMS HTTP Client Library to retrieve latitude and longitude coordinates for a location.
-   :keywords: google, API, XSD
+   :keywords: Google Maps API, Geocoding, HTTP Client Library, XSD, AXM, XML mapping, coordinates, READXML, REST API

 In this article, we will learn how to obtain coordinates using a HTTP request.
 We'll use the Geocoding API from Google Maps, which returns coordinates for a given location.